Each year of middle school, students take the following courses.

 EIGHTH GRADE MATH

-This course uses Connected Mathematics, a middle school series developed with funding from the National Science Foundation.
-This integrated curriculum helps students develop further understanding of important concepts, skills, procedures, and ways of thinking and reasoning in preparation for Algebra 1.
-Topics include linear, exponential, and quadratic functions; area, volume, and perimeter of polygons and solids; and writing and solving equations and inequalities.
-Conceptual learning is balanced with ongoing skills review.
-These include operations with whole numbers, integers, fractions, decimals, exponents, and percents.
+This course is an integrated curriculum which helps students develop further understanding of important concepts, skills, procedures, and ways of thinking and seasoning in preparation for Algebra 1.
+Students engage in conceptual learning through problem-based activities which are then connected with algorithmic approaches.
+Students will participate in ongoing skill review and explore topics such as linear, exponential, and quadratic functions; area, volume and perimeter of polygons and solids; and writing and solving equations and inequalities.

 MIDDLE SCHOOL PHYSICAL EDUCATION

-The middle school physical rducation curriculum focuses on each student's continuous development of physical fitness attributes and movement skills.
+The Middle School Physical Education curriculum focuses on each student's continuous development of physical fitness attributes and movement skills.
 Five themes are central to the program: fitness integrated (coordinated) movement, striking, throwing and catching, body management, and group initiatives.
 The actual activities used to address six physical education performance standards, which stress physical, social, and intellectual development, vary each year.
 Both formal and informal procedures are used regularly to assess the students' movement skill performances and knowledge.
 Students are given opportunities to develop leadership and to work in small groups to solve problems or accomplish tasks.
 Diverse capabilities and social needs of individual students are addressed in the physical education program.
-Through purposeful learning activities, students are guided to refine motor, social, and intellectual skills which promote a fit and active lifestyle for the future.
-Health-related fitness is also addressed through Fitness for Life and Current Teen Health as well as other resources that serve to enhance a student’s breadth and depth of knowledge in various areas.
+Through purposeful learning activities, students are guided to refine motor, social, and intellectual skills which serve to promote a fit and active lifestyle for the future.
+Health-related fitness is also addressed through Current Teen Health as well as other resources that serve to enhance a student’s breadth and depth of knowledge in various areas.

 MIDDLE SCHOOL SCIENCE

 Bosque School’s middle school science program is a field- and community-based curriculum.
 It is designed to engage students in real, inquiry-based science.
 Students are given the opportunity to contribute to the larger world of science by participating in actual research and applied science projects.
 Whenever possible, students work and share their data with government, university, and other scientists.
 Students experience their local landscape in ways that allow them to build direct, personal, and visceral connections with it.
 These connections lay the foundation for students to construct scientific understanding from authentic experiences.
-The coursework is consistent with the middle school standards as stated in the National Research Council’s National Science Education Standards (1996).
-Roughly a third of the curriculum is covered in each grade; concepts, assignments, and working methods are designed to build upon previous work over the three middle school years.
-Sources for these courses are current scientific literature from both governmental and private entities.
+The coursework is consistent with national science standards established for middle school, including the practices, cross-cutting concepts, and core ideas of the Next Generation Science Standards (April 2012).

 SIXTH GRADE SCIENCE